tmpfs/prism/README.md

 Components can declare processing options at a class level by declaring a static `styleOptions` function.

-You can use this to override the default style behaviour (looking up a stylesheet by class name) and supply your preferred default styles.
+You can use this to override the default style behaviour (looking up a style declaration by class name) and supply alternative default styles.

 ```javascript
 static styleOptions = ({styleSheet}) => {